jhvanderschee/hugocodex/content/en/posts/awesome-cms-for-hugo.md

 date: 2025-12-23
 ---

 So you have a Hugo website but you have no CMS?
 Check out [Sitepins, a CMS for Hugo](https://sitepins.com/)!
-From somebody who created [a CMS for Hugo](https://cms.usecue.com)... let me tell you: this is good!
+From somebody who created [a CMS for Hugo](https://cms.usecue.com) himself... let me tell you: this is good!
 A very smooth interface (using React).
 Easy on the eyes... full-featured... and best of all: check that [pricing page](https://sitepins.com/pricing)!!!
 I am sure that once this goes out of beta the price will go up, so make sure you grab yourself on of those amazing deals on this awesome product.

 [![](/uploads/sitepins.png)](https://sitepins.com/)